'The Kardashians' Official Trailer Features Kourtney's Engagement

 ‘90 Day Fiancé’: Kim Finally Convinces Usman to Sleep in Her Room

-They're baaack!
-After a brief teaser trailer, the Kardashian family has officially released the first look at their new Hulu reality series, The Kardashians.
-The clip aired during Monday night's episode of The Bachelor and features lots of big moments from the famous family.
+They're back!
+Following the release of a teaser earlier this year, the Kardashians dropped the first trailer for their new Hulu reality series, The Kardashians.
+The clip aired during Monday's episode of The Bachelor and features lots of big moments from the famous family.

-The new footage shows Kim Kardashian preparing to host Saturday Night Live, the sisters back in their glam elements, and highlights Kourtney Kardashian's October 2021 engagement to Travis Barker.
+The new footage shows Kim Kardashian preparing to host Saturday Night Live, the sisters back in their glam elements, and highlights from Kourtney Kardashian and Travis Barker's engagement in October.

-In the clip, Kris Jenner hugs her eldest daughter post-engagement, crying and saying, "This makes me so happy."
+In the clip, Kris Jenner hugs her eldest daughter after the proposal, saying through tears, "This makes me so happy."

 Kim, who is currently in the middle of a divorce from her third husband, Kanye West, jokingly quips to the family, "She's never had a reaction like that for me and it's happened, like, a few times."

-Travis is seen several times throughout the trailer, implying that the 46-year-old drummer will play a big role on the family's show.
+Travis is seen several times throughout the trailer, and could have a pretty big role in the series.

-Kourtney's ex, Scott Disick, is not featured in the clip despite appearing on many seasons of Keeping Up With the Kardashians.
-It's unknown whether he will be featured on the new Hulu series.
+However, Scott Disick, Kourtney's ex and father of her three children, is not featured in the clip despite appearing on many seasons of Keeping Up With the Kardashians.

-The trailer also does not address Khloe Kardashian's drama with her ex Tristan Thompson and his recent paternity lawsuit.
-Tristan is seen in one group shot on the first day of filming, which took place back in September 2021.
-There's also no sign as to whether Kim's boyfriend, Pete Davidson, or her divorce drama with ex Kanye will be featured on the show.
+The trailer also does not address Khloe Kardashian's drama with her ex, Tristan Thompson, and his recent paternity lawsuit.
+Tristan is seen in one group shot on the first day of filming, which took place back in September.
+There's also no sign of Kim's boyfriend, Pete Davidson, or talk of her divorce drama with Kanye.

 The Kardashians premieres April 14 on Hulu.